alanverresen/django-keys/README.rst

    keys.report_problems()

-When we later try to test, deploy, ... our Django project, we can set the environment variables in a Dockerfile, Travis' web interface, ... instead of having to create a local `.env` file, to specify the settings for that execution environment.
+When we later try to test, deploy, ... our Django project, we can specify the settings for that execution environment using environment variables in a Dockerfile, via Travis' web interface, ... instead of having to create a local `.env` file.
+When the local `.env` file doesn't exist, the program continuous, assuming that all environment variables have been set by the execution environment.

 ===============================================================================